zhijieW94/SAGNet/README.md

 python application.py
 ```
 With the provided tool, you can visualize a group of results or a single shape.
-For example, to visualize all the `motorbike` training data, you should click the `Open` button and choose the `data\motorbike` directory (by default).
+For example, to visualize all the `motorbike` training data, you should click the `Open` button and choose the `data/motorbike` directory (by default).
-And when you aim to visualize a single motor shape (e.g. named `1d8fb258aac4175a5834749a5ef37100`), just click `Openone` button and choose the `data\motorbike\1d8fb258aac4175a5834749a5ef37100` directory.
+And when you aim to visualize a single motor shape (e.g. named `1d8fb258aac4175a5834749a5ef37100`), just click `Openone` button and choose the `data/motorbike/1d8fb258aac4175a5834749a5ef37100` directory.

 ## Checkpoints ##
 Checkpoint files of the final model trained over all five classes are provided (Coming soon).

 Please unzip the downloaded file and paste the path of a checkpoint file (`.cptk`) to the `PRETRAINED_MODEL_PATH` option.

 ---